Test-Time Adaptation for LLM Agents via Environment Interaction: Grounded Test-Time Adaptation Strategies

 \section{Grounded Test-Time Adaptation Strategies}

-In this section, we detail our two complementary adaptation strategies.
+In this section, we detail our two adaptation strategies which mitigate syntactic and semantic gaps.
 We first formalize the problem setup, which is designed to reflect realistic deployment scenarios and is defined by three key constraints: \begin{enumerate}[leftmargin=*] \item \textbf{No annotated trajectories or offline data.} The agent cannot access expert demonstrations or pre-collected data from the target environment.
 It must learn from scratch during interaction.
 For our running travel example, the agent has never seen travel-example.com and has no pre-existing dataset of successful bookings on that site.

 \item \textbf{Online, streaming adaptation.} The agent receives tasks one at a time and must adapt on-the-fly without seeing a full batch of test instances in advance.
 For example, it must adapt to the website's quirks while handling a single request (e.g.~``Book a flight from New York to Saskatoon'') before seeing any future tasks.